From Noise to Laws: Regularized Time-Series Forecasting via Denoised Dynamic Graphs: Related Works

 Finally, physics-informed neural networks (PINNs) and related physics-guided regularization inject inductive biases via soft penalties derived from differential operators or conservation laws, promoting data efficiency and interpretability~\citep{20,21}.
 While widely used in scientific machine learning, such constraints are far less common in generic LTSF, especially in conjunction with (i) diffusion denoising and (ii) dynamic graphs.
 Our design adopts domain-agnostic physics surrogates (e.g., smoothness/energy/monotonicity budgets) that are meaningful across diverse LTSF datasets (electricity load, traffic occupancy, meteorology, epidemiology, exchange rates, and transformer telemetry)~\citep{26,27,28,29,30,31}, delivering (a) calibrated, physically plausible trajectories without brittle hard constraints and (b) interpretable attributions via constraint-specific penalties.

 In summary, prior Transformers emphasize long-range token mixing but are fragile under noise and cross-series nonstationarity~\citep{2,3,4,5,6,7,8}; graph forecasters encode relations but often with static or opaque connectivity~\citep{13,14,15,16}; and diffusion or physics-guided components are seldom coupled tightly with forecasting to address denoising and plausibility together.
-PRISM is necessary—not a ``stitching'' of fashionable modules—because each component resolves a distinct, documented deficiency and the pipeline is co-designed: diffusion improves SNR for graph reasoning; dynamic, thresholded graphs expose interpretable dependencies for message passing; and physics-informed penalties regularize the forecast trajectory where pure data fitting over-extrapolates.
+PRISM is necessary because each component resolves a distinct, documented deficiency and the pipeline is co-designed: diffusion improves SNR for graph reasoning; dynamic, thresholded graphs expose interpretable dependencies for message passing; and physics-informed penalties regularize the forecast trajectory where pure data fitting over-extrapolates.
 The overall architecture of DORIC is illustrated in Figure~\ref{1} .